Are You an Enabler?

 " If I were a better parent/grandparent/friend, my loved one wouldn't be doing this."

-• Changes the environment to accommodate the person with the problem:
+Change the environment to accommodate the person with the problem

 " Let’s change schools and get our child away from those troublemakers."